harsh2478/Excel-File-handling-code/README.md

 # excel-file-handling-small-app-
-We've created a small application that utilizes the openpyxl module in Python for Excel file handling.
+I've created a small application named Google-Summary-Portal that utilizes the openpyxl module in Python for Excel file handling.

 Here's a synopsis

 - Web Searching Function:
   Implemented a function called web_searching() using the Wikipedia module for searching information.